 Now we'll look into some of the capabilities of the Wave-Action simulation to delve deeper into the power potential of this engine.
-Switch to the Wave-Action Model in the Simulation Category.
+After you have started Dynomation6, make sure that the Wave-Action Model is selected in the Simulation Category.
+If necessary, load the previously saved engine file (FiveMinuteTutorial_Step13) and setup a new comparison.